COSC-499-W2023/year-long-project-team-14/docs/weekly logs/personal_log_Jesse.md

 * Add new enemy (orc soldier) with all associated animations
 * Add idle and walking animations for orc soldier in animator tree
 * Add hit and death animations with functionality in new enemy health script
+* Add unit testing for new orc soldier enemy
 * Write team log report

 ### Which features were yours in the project plan for this milestone?